 This is a sample of historical photographs in the University of Washington Digital Collections.
-Enter the search terms "fishing" or fishing industry."

 Fishing has been a way of life on the West Coast for thousands of years.
 Coastal Native American tribes built their societies around fish, particularly the iconic salmon.
 More than just a food source, fishing for many of the First Nations infused every aspect of life and culture.
 Anglo- Americans introduced a more instrumental way of understanding natural resources and property rights as colonization began in the 1840s.
 Treaties guaranteed access to ancestral fishing grounds, but in practice these areas were a target of conquest and exclusion.

 Canning, an industrial mass-production approach to fishing, first appeared in 1864 on the Sacramento River.
 The emerging technology, developed roughly four decades earlier for lobster and oysters on the East Coast, used an assembly-line process to cut up fish, place them inside metal containers and pressure-cook the product for consumer sale.
 In doing so, the age old problems of spoilage and preservation were bypassed.
 Canning abetted a rapacious attitude toward nature and within two years a need for evermore salmon led cannery owners to expanded northward into the plentiful Columbia River.
 Fishermen followed the canneries, first migrating seasonally from San Francisco to the Sacramento River, and then travelling seasonally from California to Oregon.
 Business boomed on the Columbia and a community of resident fishermen was established.
 By 1874, there were thirteen canneries, 600 fishermen and 2,000 cannery workers, numbers which would double a decade later.

 History: "The International Fishermen and Allied Workers of America: Organizing Precarious Workers in the CIO Era," a five-chapter illustrated report by Leo Baunach.